 Macro filters are great alternatives for Macro lenses, though you would not be getting True Macro (no 1:1 magnification) but still its good enough to start your journey in Macro Land.

 Macro filter works as a magnifier between camera sensor and object.
 And it just increases the size of the object resulting in bigger size impression on sensor.
 Results in some great almost Macro images.

 These filters do have some drawbacks that object outline gets distorted when lens is on higher focal length.
 I’ll soon post one review on these filters.

 Extension tubes works differently than of Macro Filters.
-These tubes reduces the focal length between the sensor and object.
-Which means nearer the sensor is bigger is the impression of object on the sensor.
+These tubes reduces the focal distance between the sensor and object and lets your sensor go nearer to the subject.
+So nearer the sensor is bigger is the impression of object on the sensor.
 That means you’ll have bigger object (again almost macro) in your image.

 I am yet to purchase an Extension Tube but once I’ll have it, I’ll surely analyze it here.

 Last alternative to Macro Lens is Reversal Ring and its the most accurate one too.
 As there is no additional Optic Element involved (like Filter or Tube).
 Everything is being looked at by your own lens but reversed.